cs10/sp17/bios/YifatBio.md

 taken some more CS courses.
 For the most part, I’ve worked with Snap!, python, java, C, and Groovy.
 I think it’s fun to learn new programming languages—in many ways it is not too different from learning new spoken languages!
-Recently I’ve been learning a new language called Golang.
+It's all about expressing the same things but in different ways.

 ## WHAT ARE YOUR HOBBIES?

-I enjoy yoga and hiking and traveling and camping and dancing and cooking and friendship.
+I enjoy yoga and hiking and traveling and camping and dancing and my little sister and cooking and friendship.

 ## WHAT ARE SOME OF YOUR TALENTS & SKILLS?